umrbekmatrasulov/twitter_followerlist_hide_who_followedback/README.md

 # twitter_followerlist_hide_who_followedback
 hides followers who followed you back, so if you could unfollow them either

-1.you have to open your followers page on twitter 2.open console panel
+1.you have to open your followers page on twitter<br>
+2.open console panel
 3.copy the code into console.
 4.press enter.